 Faculty: Starting with 19 faculty members in 2014, Habib faculty has now grown to 59, with expertise in over 25 different disciplines ranging from political sociology to transdisciplinary design in the arts, humanities and social sciences, and quantum information systems to microbiology in the sciences.
 Habib faculty hold terminal degrees in their fields from internationally renowned universities, with 91% holding degrees from universities outside Pakistan and 16% international faculty from the US, Canada, Germany, Australia and elsewhere.

 Scope of Academic Offerings

-The University offers programs leading to a Bachelor of Arts or Sciences degree in Social Development and Policy, Communications and Design, Electrical Engineering, and Computer Science, along with minor degrees in Integrated Sciences and Mathematics, Comparative Liberal Studies, and Languages and Literatures, through the School of Arts, Humanities and Social Sciences and the School of Science and Engineering.
+The University offers programs leading to a Bachelor of Arts or Sciences degree in Social Development and Policy, Communications and Design, Comparative Humanities, Electrical Engineering, Computer Engineering and Computer Science, along with minor degrees in Integrated Sciences and Mathematics, Comparative Literature, and Languages and Literatures, through the School of Arts, Humanities and Social Sciences and the School of Science and Engineering.